adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #36 Going to try to finish the 5th-week tomorrow.

-#36 On the final test of the 5th-week of the Second-Class
+#36 On the final test of the 5th-week of the Second-Class.

+#37 Finished the Second-Class.
+Moved on to the Third-Class; one the first-week now.